Triton College Catalog » Short-Term Professional Training and Continuing Education

 Center for Business and Professional Development

 Besides the job preparation and professional development courses offered in the general Continuing Education Program, Triton also is committed to meeting the challenge of rapidly changing technology and regulations by designing and sponsoring programs to train, retrain and upgrade the skills of individuals in business and industry.
 The Center for Business and Professional Development (CBPD) offers on-site training programs tailored to the specific needs of local businesses.
 These programs are taught by experts in the fields of industry, business and government.
-The Center also offers a variety of public seminars and workshops on topics of current interest to the business community.
-Topics include management/supervisory development, customer relations, business writing and computer software training.
+Topics include management/supervisory development, technical training and computer software training.
 For information on these programs, call (708) 456-0300, Ext.
-3489 or visit us on the Web at www.triton.edu/ce.
+3489 or visit us on the web at www.triton.edu/ce.

 Center for Health Care Professionals

+Center for Health Care Professionals develops and offers quality continuing education programs for health care providers and those interested in pursuing an entry-level position in health care or upgrading existing skill sets.
 Programs are designed with input from health professionals and professional associations to assist those in practitioner, supervisor/manager and educator positions to more effectively meet their responsibilities.
 Newly emerging concepts of health care, principles, theories and research findings — which will enhance the professional's knowledge and enable practice at increasingly higher levels of excellence — are presented.
-Programs are presented in health-care institutions, corporate offices and other sites as well as on campus, and are offered at various times to accommodate the active health professional with specific scheduling needs.
+Programs are presented in health-care institutions, corporate offices and other sites, as well as on campus, and are offered at various times to accommodate the active health professional with specific scheduling needs.
 Call (708) 456-0300, Ext.
 3709.